 Shot of the hole being drilled or after being drilled into the side of the skull.
 Authors: Use forceps or any pointed object to point towards the drilled hole.

-Begin the drilling process for each of the three schemes as demonstrated previously, resulting in spikes due temperature change, indicating heating occurring near the brain as the drill goes through the skull [1].
+Begin the drilling process for each of the three schemes as demonstrated previously, resulting in spikes due to temperature change, indicating heating occurring near the brain as the drill goes through the skull [1].

-SCREEN: Spikes are being observed due temperature change.

 Protocol Script Questions